apache/pulsar/site2/docs/cookbooks-deduplication.md

 sidebar_label: Message deduplication
 ---

 When **Message deduplication** is enabled, it ensures that each message produced on Pulsar topics is persisted to disk *only once*, even if the message is produced more than once.
-Message deduplication is handled automatically on the server side.
+Message deduplication is handled automatically on the broker side.

+Message deduplication could affect performance in the brokers during informational snapshot.

-To use message deduplication in Pulsar, you need to configure your Pulsar brokers and clients.
+To use message deduplication in Pulsar, you need to configure your Pulsar brokers, namespaces or topics and it is recommended to modify configuration in the clients, setting send timeout to infinity.

 ## How it works

-You can enable or disable message deduplication at the namespace level or the topic level.
-By default, it is disabled on all namespaces or topics.
+You can enable or disable message deduplication at broker, namespace or topic level.
+By default, it is disabled on all brokers, namespaces or topics.
 You can enable it in the following ways:

 * Enable deduplication for all namespaces/topics at the broker-level.
 * Enable deduplication for a specific namespace with the `pulsar-admin namespaces` interface.